akka/akka/akka-docs/dev/multi-jvm-testing.rst

 together.
 The part after, the ``NodeName``, is a distinguishing name for each forked JVM.

-So to create a 3-node test called ``Test``, you can create three applications like the following::
+So to create a 3-node test called ``Sample``, you can create three applications like the following::

-    package example
+    package sample

     object SampleMultiJvmNode1 {
       def main(args: Array[String]) {